 As of 2021, the year this article was written, the first chatbot - Eliza - is a remarkable 55 years old.
 Joseph Weizenbaum created Eliza in 1966 and whilst the available programming methods were extremely primitive compared to today, Eliza still proved that computers can at least mimic human text conversation.
 Eliza relied on processing input statements according to predefined scripts created by Weizenbaum, essentially giving the impression that it can understand text until its limitations are eventually exposed by ongoing conversation.

-There were various iterations of the chatbot created throughout the 80s, the next most famous being Parry built in1972 by Kenneth Colby, a Professor of Psychiatry at Stanford University, USA.
+There were various iterations of the chatbot created throughout the 80s, the next most famous being Parry built in 1972 by Kenneth Colby, a Professor of Psychiatry at Stanford University, USA.
 Parry tries to emulate a schizophrenic patient and is a stimulus-response chatbot similar to Eliza, but with an additional built-in conversational strategy that improves its functionality.

 Parry and Eliza had numerous conversations, the most famous one is available here.
-Both passed the Turing Test for AI, with Parry managing to fool some 52% of psychiatrists that analysed its responses.
+Both passed a limited form of the Turing Test for AI, with Parry managing to fool some 52% of psychiatrists that analysed its responses.
 Of course, people’s sensibilities regarding AI were very much undeveloped at the time, but nevertheless, Eliza and Parry are some of the first computerised devices that were capable of fooling humans into thinking that they were human and were understandably quite shocking or even unbelievable at the time they were developed.

 From the late 70s, the evolution of the chatbot increased exponentially.
 Some notable chatbots that proceeded Eliza and Parry include: